AlexiaChen/DataBlackHole/README.md

 # FileWipeLib
 This Library is for file wiping.
-It could guarantee your screte data be restored and it support 4 kinds of file shredding algorithms <br/>
+It could guarantee your screte data cannot be restored and it support 4 kinds of file shredding algorithms <br/>

 #Support Platform
 Windows </br>